mojumi-alt/tg-repost-mod-bot/README.md

 # tg-repost-mod-bot
-A Telegram designed for group moderation to block image reposts.
+A Telegram bot designed for group moderation to block image reposts.
 Stay tuned for more!